rezabmirzaei/python-flask/README.md

 Skeleton code for a simple Python/Flask application with the following setup:

 * Rest API
-* Server side session management
+* Server side session management and caching
 * API key authentication

 ## Docker